JakeWharton/picnic/README.md

 Here is a more advanced, real-world example from the [Diffuse](https://github.com/JakeWharton/diffuse/) tool.
-It features row and column spans, headers and footers, borders, table border style, and text alignment.
+It features row and column spans, headers and footers, borders, table border style, padding, and text alignment.

 ```kotlin
 table {